ScienceHackDayPDX/2017/CODE_OF_CONDUCT.md

 If you are subject to or witness unacceptable behavior, or have any other concerns, please notify one of our two Safety Coordinators [one man and one woman, ideally people who have been in charge of CoC reporting in the past] as soon as possible.
 When in doubt, just reach out.
 We can talk it out and decide what action to take.

 Additionally, event organizers Safety Coordinators are available to help community members engage with local law enforcement or to otherwise help those experiencing unacceptable behavior feel safe.
 Organizers will also provide escorts as desired by the person experiencing distress.

 ## 7. Addressing Grievances

-If you feel you have been falsely or unfairly accused of violating this Code of Conduct, you should notify Science Hack Day Pdx with a concise description of your grievance.
+If you feel you have been falsely or unfairly accused of violating this Code of Conduct, you should notify Science Hack Day PDX with a concise description of your grievance.
 Your grievance will be handled in accordance with our existing governing policies.

 ## 8. Scope

-We expect all community participants (contributors, paid or otherwise; sponsors; and other guests) to abide by this Code of Conduct in all community venues–online and in-person–as well as in all one-on-one communications pertaining to community business (Slack, Twitter, etc).
+We expect all community participants (contributors, paid or otherwise; sponsors; and other guests) to abide by this Code of Conduct in all community venues–-online and in-person–-as well as in all one-on-one communications pertaining to community business (Slack, Twitter, etc).

 This code of conduct and its related procedures also applies to unacceptable behavior occurring outside the scope of community activities when such behavior has the potential to adversely affect the safety and well-being of community members.